kivuvarosekivuvan/ClimateSasa/README.md

 # ClimateSasa
-ClimateSasa is a simple and authentic weather application that allows users to search for weather information and provides local time capabilities.
+ClimateSasa is a simple weather application that allows users to search for weather information and provides local time capabilities.

 # Features
 ### Weather Search: